stevekrouse/cycle/README.md

 ### Big technical projects

-  * make debugger green

   * easy next thing: else-if compiled -> more nested ternary expressions. the hard part is keeping track of the end parenthesis

-  * hints
-    * raise errors when variables are used out of scope

   * prevention of name collisions
+    * if one variable name is contianed within another variable

   * add the word "initial" to setting variables in element: create variable X with initial value Y
   * think about: only allow variable creation at top of scope so as to make hoisting simplier to understand --> or suggest that you put this in an event
   * the dataCollection method in output.html doesn't work for data inside if/else clauses!

+  * hints
+    * raise errors when variables are used out of scope

 ## App ideas